The Dirty Secrets of Solar Energy

 If environmentalists really wanted to do something about the environment, nuclear fuel could be recycled.
 There is enough used nuclear fuel to power every household in the U.S. for 12 years and could conceivably run the U.S. nuclear fleet for almost 30 years with no new uranium input.
 Recycling would relieve our dependency on foreign countries to provide the medical isotopes needed for the 20 million nuclear medicine procedures performed each year and it would reduce dangerous nuclear waste by 80% or about one cubic yard per plant.

-I am a concerned citizen that has researched, studied and written about renewable and clean energy sources for 3 decades.
-I have a BSEE degree with a minor in Physics.
-It's mind boggling to me that we let fanatics scare us away from nyclear energy after Three Mile Is;and and it is mind-boggling to me that we let politicians, profiteers and clever marketers bamboozle us wioth contrived data about solar energy.
+I am a concerned citizen with a BSEE degree in Electronics and Physics.
+I have researched, studied and written about renewable and clean energy sources for 3 decades.
+It's mind boggling to me that we have let fanatics scare us away from nyclear energy following Three Mile Is;and and that we allow politicians, profiteers and clever marketers to bamboozle us with contrived data about solar energy.

 Charles Tyrrell